mberriman/BSP2024/manuals/part1/part1.md

 Together they form the [International Nucleotide Sequence Database Collaboration](http://www.insdc.org/about) and luckily for users, they all “mirror” each other.
 This means that irrespective of where a sequence is submitted, the entry will appear in all three databases.
 Once data are deposited in primary databases, they can be accessed freely by anyone around the world.

-WormBase ParaSite takes sequencing data from INSDC (a genome assembly and a set of gene predictions) and adds additional value to the data by performing additional analyses.
-The data is being available to researchers in a user-friendly interactive way.
-In this part of the module we will explore the basic functionality of the website for looking at helminth genomes and genes.
+WormBase ParaSite takes sequencing data from INSDC (a genome assembly and a set of gene predictions) and adds additional value by performing additional analyses and making the data available in a user-friendly interactive way.
+In this part of the workshop, we will explore the basic functionality of the website for looking at helminth genomes and genes.

 [↥ **Back to top**](#top)

 ---
 ## Looking at genomes in WormBase ParaSite <a name="wbps_genomes"></a>

-WormBase ParaSite is a collection of genomes from different nematodes and platyhelminthes!

 In this section, we’ll explore how genome assemblies are presented in WormBase ParaSite, and look at some commonly used metrics of assembly quality.